Best Golf Resorts In The Midwest

 FRENCH LICK (IND.)
 RESORT

-Pete Dye chopped the top off a mountain in creating the course ranked 19th among America's 100 Greatest Public Courses.
-Lee Schmidt recently restored the Donald Ross 18 and converted the Tom Bendelow Course into a compelling nine.
+Pete Dye chopped the top off a mountain in creating the course ranked 17th among America's 100 Greatest Public Courses.
+Lee Schmidt recently spent time restoring the Donald Ross 18 and converted the Tom Bendelow Course into a compelling nine.

 When The Quarry at Giants Ridge opened in 2001, we hailed its Jeff Brauer layout as the first great design of the 21st century.
 Brauer's Legend course is also distinctive.